AdobeDocs/workfront.en/help/review-and-approve-work/manage-approvals/view-approvals.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

-## Locate approvals in `Adobe Workfront`
+## Locate approvals in Adobe Workfront

-You can view or manage approvals from several areas of `Workfront`.
+You can view or manage approvals from several areas of Workfront.
 For information about how to manage approvals in various areas, see [Approving work in Adobe Workfront](../../review-and-approve-work/manage-approvals/approving-work.md).

 You can view or manage approvals from the following areas: